maheshrijal/notes/docs/AWS/rds.md

 ### Multi-Master Write

 **Default Aurora**

-- Default Aurora mode is Single-Master(One R/W and + 0 Read Only replicas)
+- Default Aurora mode is Single-Master(One Read/Write + 0 Read Only replicas)
 - Cluster Endpoint is used for read/write and read endpoint used for load balancing reads
 - Failover takes time - replica promoted to read/write

 **Multi-Master**

-- All instances are capacble of read/write by default
+- All instances are capable of read/write by default
 - No load balanced cluster endpoint.
 Application can connect to one or both of the cluster endpoints
 - Use case: Fault Tolerance
 - Failover events can happen inside the application itself